marafiq/adnanrafiq/blog/learn-asp-net-8-configurations-simple-but-yet-complex-story/index.md

 ---
 title: ASP.NET 8 Configurations Simple but YET Complex Story
 description: What you think when the word Host comes to your mind?
-A fictional story about the ASP.NET 8 Host and its configurations.
+A conversational story about the ASP.NET 8 Host and its configurations.
 You will learn it all.
 slug: learn-asp-net-8-configurations-simple-but-yet-complex-story
 authors: adnan
 tags: [C#, .NET8, ASP.NET8]
 image : ./ASPNETCONFIGBANNER.jpeg
-keywords: [Fundamentals, ASP.NET8,Configurations,CustomConfigurationSource,reloadOnChangeConfigs]
+keywords: [Fundamentals, ASP.NET8,Configurations,CustomConfigurationSource,reloadOnChangeConfigs,ConfigSourceOrder]
 draft: true
 ---
 <head>